21 Things Every Homeowner Needs to Know

-Place liquid ant bait stations in areas where you've seen ants, like under the sink and along walls, to make it as easy as possible for the ants to take the toxic bait back to the nest.
+Place liquid ant bait stations in areas where you’ve seen ants, like under the sink and along walls, to make it as easy as possible for the ants to take the toxic bait back to the nest.
 Expect to see more ants (initially) when you set out the bait.
-That's a good thing.
-It means more ants are taking the bait back to the colony where they'll share it with the rest of the ants, including the queen.
+That’s a good thing as it means more ants are taking the bait back to the colony where they’ll share it with the rest of the ants, including the queen.
 Get the comprehensive guide to how to get rid of ants.

 How to Flush the Toilet When the Power’s Out: Flush With a Bucket

 Even if a power outage stops your well pump or the city water supply, you can still flush the toilet.
 Dump a couple gallons of water into the bowl or fill the toilet tank.
 This works just as well as the usual flush, but won’t refill the bowl.
 Still clogged?
 Here’s our guide for how to unclog a toilet.

 Every insurance adjuster has a hundred stories like this one: The homeowners left town Friday and returned Sunday evening to find thousands of dollars in water damage.
 The moral of these stories is simple: Before going on vacation, turn off the main water valve.
 In less than a minute, you can eliminate the most common cause of home damage.
 See what a plumbing disaster looks like with these 100 plumbing goofs and other scary things.

 In warm climates, the main water shutoff is typically outside, attached to a wall or underground.
 In colder climates, the main water shutoff is typically in the basement.
 There is also a “curb stop” shut off that requires a special tool to operate.

 Find Your Property Lines